Gilda Renfrow Six

 Gilda loved drawing from an early age.
 At 5, she recalled asking her ma to show her how to draw objects.
 Gilda recalls that Rachel drew sketches of trees and flowers.
 Gilda's artistic ability continued to flourish.

 Gilda was a self-taught artist.
-There were no other artist in the family and none at school or in the neighborhood.
-Gilda remembers having a composition book she filled with drawing when she was in 6th grade.
+There were no other artists in the family and none at school or in the neighborhood.
+Gilda remembers having a composition book she filled with drawings when she was in 6th grade.
 She was artistic and gifted from an early age.
 Her mother told her she had inherited her great Aunt Delanie Sasser Stancil's artistic ability and that her great grandma was very talented at drawing.
-Eventually Gilda began painting.
+Eventually, Gilda began painting.
 Keeping younger brother Harold away from her paints was a challenge!

 Gilda drew a picture of her grandma Renfrow.
 Grandma told Gilda, "Don't you mark me, I ain't pretty."
 Gilda had prints made of this drawing, sharing them with her family.